 Which credit score profiles borrow the most?

-Superprime has the highest volume of student loan originations ($5.76 billion) but deep subprime is second with $3.95 billion in new loan originations.
+Superprime and prima have the highest volume of student loan originations but deep subprime is third with $3.95 billion in new loan originations.
 The high percentage of student debt in the hand of borrowers with bad credit is counterintuitive.
 It reflects that most student loans are subsidized by taxpayers and offered based on what students need not what they can afford to pay back.
 Also, most students, even those from middle-income families, often have little to no credit—particularly in the first years of college.

 Which income brackets borrow the most?

-High ($6.49 billion) and middle-income ($6.13 billion) households borrow twice as much as moderate-income households ($3.05 billion) and nine times what low-income families borrow.
+High and middle-income households borrow twice as much as moderate-income households and nine times what low-income families borrow.

 Which states have seen the largest growth in student loan originations?